-Our Signs and Junk Committee requests that Political signs & banners be removed promptly when the election is over.
-Construction signs should be removed when the job is done and Real Estate signs when escrow has closed.
+Our Signs and Junk Committee requests that Political signs & banners be removed promptly when the election is over Construction signs should be removed when the job is done and Real Estate signs when escrow has closed.
+Business signs are not allowed.
 Thank you for helping control sign pollution and please keep your property neat and clean from refuse and debris.
 Address signs are required and are very important during an emergency!
-Reflective signs are available at the Sheriff Sub Station in the Shopping Center office.
+Reflective signs are available at the Sheriff Sub Station in the Meadowmont Shopping Center office.